PayCargo/Docs/source/index.html.md

 # Introduction

 Welcome to the Paycargo REST API!
-You can use our API to check status, create and void Payments.
+You can use our API to create and void transactions, submit payments and get transaction details.

-We have language bindings in Shell and Javascript!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 We have 2 environments: